 The frosty climate of February means that tourist numbers are smaller and hotels are quieter; which generally means cheaper rates!

-Prices of flights can also be substantially cheaper; we flew with Wideroe which has direct flights to Bergen from Heathrow and Aberdeen (and can connect to other cities like Tromso and Sogndal).
+Prices of flights can also be substantially cheaper; we flew with Widerøe Airlines which has direct flights to Bergen from Heathrow, Aberdeen and a few other European destinations and can connect to 40+ other cities in Norway including like Tromsø and Sogndal.

 9. There are a few festivals